EthanCai/programming-learning-notes/projects-part-2.md

 - [Go: goworker](https://github.com/benmanns/goworker): goworker is a Go-based background worker that runs 10 to 100,000* times faster than Ruby-based workers.
 - [Go: machinery](https://github.com/RichardKnop/machinery): Machinery is an asynchronous task queue/job queue based on distributed message passing.
 - [Go: fireworq](https://github.com/fireworq/fireworq): Fireworq is a lightweight, high-performance, language-independent job queue system.
+- [node: cronicle](https://github.com/jhuckaby/Cronicle): A simple, distributed task scheduler and runner with a web based UI.
+- [Scala: Chronos](http://mesos.github.io/chronos/): Chronos is Airbnb's replacement for cron.
+It is a distributed and fault-tolerant scheduler that runs on top of Apache Mesos that can be used for job orchestration.
+It supports custom Mesos executors as well as the default command executor.
+Thus by default, Chronos executes sh (on most systems bash) scripts.

 ## Load Balance